ucb-stat133/stat133-fall-2017/README.md

 - __Units:__ 3 (more info [here](http://classes.berkeley.edu/content/2017-fall-stat-133-001-lec-001))
 - __Office Hours:__ See [bCourses](https://bcourses.berkeley.edu/courses/1464347/pages/office-hours)
 - __Final:__ Friday Dec-15th, 8-11am
-- __GSIs:__ Office hours of the GSIs will be posted on the bCourses page.
+- __GSIs:__ Office hours of the GSIs posted on bCourses](https://bcourses.berkeley.edu/courses/1464347/pages/office-hours).
 You can go to the office hours of __any__ GSI, not just your own.